 Location: Metro Cinema, 8712 109 Street

-May 5th, Tuesday – National Red Dress Day Vigil Walk: “I invite you to support the National Red Dress Day Vigil Walk on May 5th, 2026, at 3:00 PM, honoring Missing and Murdered Indigenous Women, Girls, and 2SLGBTQI+ people.
+May 5th, Tuesday – National Red Dress Day Vigil Walk: “I invite you to support the National Red Dress Day Vigil Walk on May 5th, 2026, at 3:00 PM, honouring Missing and Murdered Indigenous Women, Girls, and 2SLGBTQI+ people.
 The walk starts at Alberta Avenue Community Hall (9210 118 Ave NW, Edmonton, AB T5G 0N4) and ends at Eastwood Community League (11803 86 St NW, Edmonton, AB T5B 3J9), where we will share stories, listen to Elders and Drummers, and enjoy refreshments.”

 Time: 3pm